kevinblighe/JavaWordProcessor/README.md

 # JavaWordProcessor
-Multi-document text editor written in JAVA with basic functionality and drop-down menu system.
+Multi-document text editor with basic functionality and drop-down menu system.
 <h1>Instructions</h1>
 Execute the program with:
 <br>